bright/new-www/content/our-areas/remarketing-general-lp.md

 image_alt_our_service: software development studio
 bullet_points:
   - we are EU-based company
-  - Established in 2012
+  - established in 2012
-  - A part of Nordic Group Lyvia
+  - a part of Nordic Group Lyvia
 bar_stack:
   - Generative AI
   - Bluetooth Low Energy